Students

 Year 2

-• Structural engineering, geotechnical engineering, water engineering, environmental engineering, transport planning and engineering, construction management, and a project dissertation.
+In the third and fourth years, you will study structural engineering, geotechnical engineering, water engineering, environmental engineering, transport planning and engineering, construction management, and a project dissertation.
+There is an increased emphasis on design and project work in the final two years of study.

 Year 5